yushan-huang/EntropyPipeline/PTBDB/README.md

 # Gait in Aging and Disease Dataset (GADD)
-This repository includes the code for Gait in Aging and Disease Dataset (GADD).
+This repository includes the code for PTB Diagnostic ECG Database.

 ## Raw Data
 Download the [orginal data](https://www.physionet.org/content/ptbdb/1.0.0/)[1].

 Download the [pre-processed data](https://www.kaggle.com/datasets/shayanfazeli/heartbeat).

+Here we utilize the pre-processed data.

 ## Visualisation of the pre-processed data
 For the normal participants: